zats/zats.github.io/src/content/blog/counting-tokens-in-foundation-models.md

 ## Estimating context in FoundationModels

-I attach a listener to the `LanguageModelSession` stream and aggregate only visible text across instructions, prompts, and responses.
-That gives me a consistent character baseline.
+I attach a session listener and sum visible text segments across instructions, prompts, and responses.
+That yields a simple character baseline.
+It ignores structured output / tool calls (and obviously will result in undercounting).

 ```swift
 public var estimatedTextCharacters: Int {